szorfein/getch/README.md

 #### Encryption enable on BIOS with ext4
 To decrypt your disk on BIOS system, you have to enter your password two times.
 One time for Grub and another time for the initramfs (Genkernel). [post](https://wiki.archlinux.org/index.php/GRUB#Encrypted_/boot).
 Also with GRUB, only a `us` keymap is working.

+#### With ZFS
+When you boot, the pool may fail to start, it's happen when the pool has not been `export` to the ISO.
+So just reboot on your ISO:

+    # zpool import -N -R /mnt zpool
+    # zpool export -a

+And it's all.

 ## Issues
 If need more support for your hardware (network, sound card, ...), you can submit a [new issue](https://github.com/szorfein/getch/issues/new) and post the output of the following command: